Large modern cruise ship sailing on the open ocean at golden hour

 The ship is actually the easy part of a cruise.
 Everything is there, everything is included (within reason), and you're not going to get lost for long.
 Don't overthink it.

-C) Timing Your Days
+Timing Your Days

 Timing Your Days in Port

-Cruise passengers exploring a Mediterranean port
+Cruise passengers walking through a picturesque Mediterranean port town

 What Doesn't Matter as Much